PTsolvers/JustRelax.jl/README.md

 ![ShearBand2D](miniapps/benchmarks/stokes2D/shear_band/movies/DP_nx2058_2D.gif)

-This example benchmark test displays how the package can be used to simulate shear bands.
+This example example displays how the package can be used to simulate shear band localisation.
 The example is based on the [ShearBands2D.jl](miniapps/benchmarks/stokes2D/shear_band/ShearBand2D.jl).

 ```julia
 using GeoParams, GLMakie, CellArrays